taliah-hl/stock-analyser/README.md

 for example, you cannot set stock ticker in direct pass from command line, but set buy point filter in config

-if parameters are passed in from both side, will only use parameters from config file but ignore all parameters from command line
+if parameters are passed in from both side, only parameters from config file will be used, all parameters from command line will be ignored

-####  4.2.5. <a name='Outputs'></a>Outputs
+####  4.2.5. <a name='Outputs-1'></a>Outputs
 1. print analysis data in .csv file
    - default file name and directory: `../../result/stock_data_{stock ticker}_{start date}_{end date}.csv`
    -  [click here to see details of all columns in stock data table](#columnsinStockAnalyser.stock_data:)